 Finally, it was D-Day.
 I donned my church outfit and drove to the ceremony.
-As I arrived, I saw Alexandra seated up at the front.
+As I arrived, I saw hundreds of theater-style seats, with most being filled.
+Alexandra sat up at the front.
 I took a seat in back and tried to quell the nauseated feeling in my throat.

 The head of the contest stood and took the podium.
 "We are pleased to announce the winners of this year's contest," she said.
 "Third Place goes to...
 David Smith, with "Wolf at Sunset."
 David ascended the stage and accepted the certificate and check, pausing to pose for a photo.

 "Second Place goes to...
 Ronnie Adams, with "Sprinting Cheetah."
 This is awesome, but it looks like I won't make my rent, I thought with a sigh.
 I ascended the stage and accepted my prize, forcing a smile for the camera.